Skip to Content

 Refunds for Overpayments

 Property tax account refund requests must be sent in writing and be accompanied with proof of payment, letter of indemnity and statement of adjustment, where applicable.
 Property tax accounts with a balance owing will not be eligible for refunds.
-Additional fees may be charged according to the General Fees and Charges By-law.
+Additional fees may be charged according to the Fees and Charges By-law.
 Eligibility requirements apply.

 Adjustments and rebates processed during the year will be applied to outstanding taxes.
 A refund may be requested in writing on property tax accounts with credit balances only.